 What is Black History Month?

-Black History Month (BHM) was first celebrated in the UK in October 1987.
-It began in London, and aimed to enable people in the local community to challenge racism and to educate themselves and others about the British history that was not being taught in schools.
-BHM was organised through the leadership of Ghanaian analyst Akyaaba Addai-Sebo, who had served as a co-ordinator of special projects for the Greater London Council.
+October is Black History Month (BHM), an annual celebration which began in London back in 1987.
+BHM originally aimed to enable people in the local community to challenge racism and to educate themselves and others about the British history that was not being taught in schools.

 Why is Black History Month important?